dlaurie/lua-apl/README.md

     Some characters are available on both keyboards, but beware: AltGr `∼∧⋆−∣` may look the same but are non-ASCII.
 There are no commonly accepted non-ASCII alternatives for `<>+=.,!?/\`, otherwise I would have used them too.
 The difference matters only at the Lua level: inside an APL expression, you may use either of the look-alike characters.

+3. Nothing to do with UTF-8, but you must follow the instructions are given in the comments to `apl.c` in order to get the module `apl_core`.

-3. Rebuild your Lua so that 2-byte and 3-byte UTF-8 codepoints look like Lua names.
-You need to replace the original `lctype.c` file by the file `lctype-utf8.c` supplied here and do `make linux` or `make mingw` etc again.
-You may like to go the whole hog and also replace `lua.c` by the file `lua-apl.c`.
+4. Rebuild your Lua to make it recognize APL input and act accordingly.
+You need to replace `lua.c` by the file `lua-apl.c`.
 See [Installing the APL interpreter](#installing-the-apl-interpreter).

-    An unmodified Lua gives the following error message when `apl.lua` is loaded:

-    lua: apl.lua:3: <name> expected near char(226).

-4. Nothing to do with UTF-8, but you must follow the instructions are given in the comments to `apl.c` in order to get the module `apl_core`.

 Installing the APL interpreter
 ------------------------------

-Make a fresh copy of the 5.2.2 Lua source directory, copy the supplied `lctype-utf8.c` and `lua-apl.c` to replace `lctype.c` and `lua.c`, edit the Makefile in the Lua source directory to suit your environment, putting
+Make a fresh copy of the 5.2.2 Lua source directory, copy the supplied `lua-apl.c` to replace `lua.c`, edit the Makefile in the Lua source directory to suit your environment, for example putting

     MYCFLAGS=-DLUA_PROMPT='"   "' -DLUA_PROMPT2='""'